stanfordnlp/edu-convokit/README.md

 - It quantifies the language used by your students and educators, which can help you understand the language.
 - It measures the interaction between the student and the educator, which can help you understand the interaction.

-edu-convokit is designed to support these purposes with the `annotator` module.
+Edu-ConvoKit is designed to support these purposes with the `annotator` module.
 Here's an example of using `annotator` to annotate the dataset for talktime, student reasoning, and teacher conversational uptake.
 We're going to use the same dataframe from the previous example; so `df` will be the dataframe with anonymized names and merged utterances.